ZhunLiang/KeyWord_BackUp/README.md

 You can choose to whether to print the above by set the $PRINT as 1(yes) or other()no.

-It will by print some information like the run time, total folders number, total files number.
+It will by print some information like the total folders number, total files number.